zsukhera/TryMe/README.md

 This project is for educational and portfolio purposes.

-Inspired by *Level Devil*.
 All original assets and trademarks belong to their respective owners.